Mihndim2020/Space-Travelers-Hub/README.md

 2. Create the `feature/branch` and push.

 3. Start working on your milestone as usual.

+4. Run npm install to install dependencies

-4. To start the project, enter npm run start.
+5. To start the project, enter npm run start.

 ### Usage